JohnReid/Saturn/README.md

 ## Layout

-The structure of this repository is:
+The top-level directories of this repository are:

-- Data: All (many GBs) of the data for the challenge
+- `Data`: All (many GBs) of the data for the challenge
-- R: R code for package
+- `R`: R code for package
-- scripts: R code for scripts and reports
+- `scripts`: R code for scripts and reports
-- Resources: scripts to download the data and the challenge rules
+- `Resources`: scripts to download the data and the challenge rules
-- Docs: documents about the challenge, methods, papers, etc...
+- `Docs`: documents about the challenge, methods, papers, etc...
-- python: Python code, scripts, virtualenv for motif finding and
+- `python`: Python code, scripts, virtualenv for motif finding and scanning
-- scanning